 Team area access

-As the race ended Francois walked up behind us with glasses of champagne to celebrate the end of the race!
+As the race ended, Francois walked up behind us with glasses of champagne to celebrate the finish!
 He directed us to an exclusive area where the riders’ team buses were located.
-This area was packed with action, including a handful of fans, a ton of press and the riders.
+This area was packed with action, including a handful of fans, a ton of press, and the riders.
 We were close enough to speak to the riders and touch the team bikes.
 It was very impressive access.
 We watched the podium ceremony from the center of Champs-Elysees as Chris Froome was honored as the 2013 Tour de France winner.